senecajs/seneca-web/README.md

 ```

 The argument properties for your action are built from the URL
-parameters, query string, and body data, merged in that order to
+parameters, query string, and body data, *merged* in that order of
 precedence.
 You can modify this behaviour with the _useparams_ and
 _usequery_ settings, as described below.

 Example:

 ```
-seneca.add('role:api,cmd:echo', function( args, done ){
+// just echo the args back out again! seneca.add('role:api,cmd:echo', function( args, done ){
   done( null, args )
 })